29 April 2025

 Be Alert: Safeguard Yourself Against Merge Call Scams

-The rise of digital communication face many scams, fraudsters constantly develop new ways to deceive unsuspecting individuals.
-One of the tactic of them is Merge Call Fraud, here scammers tricking the customer into joining a call that will leads to unauthorised access or financial loss.
-In this blog, we explains you about this scam and the steps you can take to stay protected.
+The rise of digital communication faces many scams, fraudsters constantly develop new ways to deceive unsuspecting individuals.
+One of their tactics is Merge Call Fraud, where scammers trick the customer into joining a call that will lead to unauthorized access or financial loss.
+In this blog, we explain to you about this scam and the steps you can take to stay protected.

 Merge Call Fraud is a type of scam where fraudsters trick the customers by merging their calls allowing them to bypass security measures (OTP verification or voice authentication, etc.).

-As we said that the scam begins with a phone call from fraudster to the victim, they obtained their number from a mutual friend or relative of the victim.
-They gain trust by referring to job offers, sale or renting of property, purchase a new gadget or vehicle etc.
+As we said the scam begins with a phone call from a fraudster to the victim, they obtained their number from a mutual friend or relative of the victim.
+They gain trust by referring to job offers, the sale or renting of property, the purchase of a new gadget or vehicle, etc.

 The fraudster persuades the victim to merge the call with another incoming call, claiming it’s from a mutual friend or relative.
 And they believe that the call is from their friend/relative.

-Since the call is already merged, the fraudster is able to hear the OTP.
+Since the call is already merged, the fraudster can hear the OTP.
 With the OTP in hand, the fraudster carries out unauthorized transactions, resulting in financial losses in the victim’s account.

 🔸 Ignore Unsolicited Calls: If you receive these types of calls, avoid engaging with the caller and disconnect the call immediately.
 Always remember never to merge calls with unknown numbers.